 Pro Travel Tip: I recommend starting your day by entering from the south and making your way north, because the scenery going this way gets better and better as you go.
 You’ll end the day with gorgeous views of the Painted Desert and the Petrified Forest National Wilderness Area.

-Behind the museum is the Giant Logs Trail, an easy 0.7-mile walk that features the largest and most colorful petrified logs in the park.
+Behind the museum is the Giant Logs Trail.
+This short trail features some of the largest petrified logs in the park.

 The Crystal Forest Trail will be your next stop and features some colorful petrified wood in an easy, 0.75-mile loop trail.
 The views out across the badlands at the back of the trail are phenomenal.

-Located off the Blue Mesa Scenic Drive, the Blue Mesa Trail is a 1-mile loop trail through these bentonite clay badlands.
-The Blue Forest Trail extends off of the Blue Mesa Trail and will extend your hike by another 2.4 miles.
+The Blue Mesa Trail is a 1-mile loop trail through the bentonite clay badlands.
+The Blue Forest Trail extends off of the Blue Mesa Trail and will extend your hike for a total of 2.4 miles.

 The Blue Forest Trail isn’t very well marked, so download the trail map ahead of time if you’re worried about getting lost.
 You’ll hike down below the Blue Mesa and wander among the badland hills.